saurabhkara/IDevReactNative/README.md

+Functionality or features added int this application

+- Stack Navigator
+- Tab Navigator
+- Custom fonts
+- React Native vector Icons
+- Localization
+- Redux toolkit with thunk
+- Implementat of Auth stack and Main stack based on Token

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

 # Getting Started

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+> **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server